-The Life and Times of Whittaker, the Turkey That Stood in Traffic
+The Turkey in the Left Turn Lane

 The Humane Society ultimately did not issue the ashes to anyone, but buried them at Whittaker’s intersection after a memorial held in the township civic center.
 The conflict died down after that, Gray said—“Now it’s really calm.
 I think people feel like they had closure.”

 Sixty or so people showed up to the memorial, according to the Humane Society.
 People came wearing their memorial T-shirts (which read: “No left turns in heaven”).
-Welch announced that members of Gray’s Facebook group had donated nearly $600 for the Humane Society for a memorial brick for the bird.
+Welch announced that members of Gray’s Facebook group had donated nearly $600 to the Humane Society for a memorial brick for the bird.
 Several people spoke about how they wanted to keep the energy generated by the community going, and do some other project.
 A “turkey trot” race around Thanksgiving was one suggestion.

 Hoxey delivered the opening prayer at the memorial, and expressed a similar sentiment.
 “I would like to join with all of you in keeping this goodwill alive,” he said.
 “Because Whittaker has left us a gift.
 And some may scoff and some may judge, but I’m telling you, what is happening is real.
 You can feel it.
-You can’t point to love…but you can sure feel it when it exists.”
+You can’t point to love ... but you can sure feel it when it exists.”

 Many more people posted remembrances of the turkey online.
 Barbara Patton wrote of losing her husband to brain cancer in the fall, and how Whittaker brought a smile to her family’s faces during a hard time.
 “I despised the silly arguments that erupted,” she wrote.
 “None of it was so serious that it needed to be argued over.
 It wasn’t brain cancer.
 So let’s be a little kinder to each other.”

-Note: update: SPOTTED— Julie Beck (@julieebeck) June 16, 2017